artebin/rififi/README.md

 ## Power menu

-Tip: you can also start `xss-lock -- dm-tool lock &` via your `.xsessionrc` to lock the session at suspend and hibernate.
+Tip: you can also start `xss-lock -- i3lock -n &` via your `.xsessionrc` to lock the session at suspend and hibernate.

 ![](./screenshots/rififi-power-menu.png)